tinkerhub/veena/README.md

+# V.E.E.N.A (IN PROGRESS)
-# V.E.E.N.A (Virtual Event Engagement and Networking Anchor)
+Virtual Event Engagement and Networking Anchor

 ## What is this ?